tomerfiliba-org/reedsolomon/README.rst

     When installing from source using ``python setup.py install``, the setup.py will try to build the Cython optimized module ``creedsolo.pyx`` if Cython is installed.
 You can override this behavior by typing: ``python setup.py install --nocython``.

-    A pre-transpiled ``creedsolo.c`` is also available, and can be compiled without Cython by typing: ``python setup.py install --compile``.
+    A pre-transpiled ``creedsolo.c`` is also available, and can be compiled without Cython by typing: ``python setup.py install --native-compile``.

     The package on ``pip`` includes a pre-compiled ``creedsolo.pyd`` module for Windows 10 x64.